trolando/knor/README.md

 4. create a vertex owned by player 0 for every unique (priority, target state) pair, with the given priority, and the target state as successor state
 5. create a vertex owned by player 0 for every MTBDD of step 3; from here, player 0 (controller) can choose any of the successor vertices created in step 4.
 6. create a vertex owned by player 1 corresponding to p; from here, player 1 (environment) can choose any of the successor vertices created in step 5.
-For each transition from p t

 All vertices have priority 0 except for full-valuation vertices which have the priority (i.e. acceptance set) of the automaton's transition + 2.
 (The cases for min and odd parity automata are similar.)

 ## StarExec support